 STEP is an entrepreneurship training for youths and young adults.
 STEP develops young people’s skills, knowledge, and confidence to pursue an entrepreneurial career.
-In the training, the students learn step-by-step to start their own businesses.
+In the 12-week training, the students learn step-by-step to start their own businesses.
 This provides them with an effective means of creating jobs for themselves and other people in the community.

 The approach by STEP is supported by researchers and politicians alike.
 Politicians and researchers ranked fostering entrepreneurship among the top priorities of their agendas to alleviate poverty.
 Entrepreneurship is a main driver of economic development and wealth creation.
 Entrepreneurs have the potential to boost the economy and contribute substantially to new job creation.
 Against this background, entrepreneurship training, such as STEP, is a main leverage for a successful bottom-up strategy to increase the number of entrepreneurs and accomplish politicians’ agenda.